thomaschampagne/elevate/.github/ISSUE_TEMPLATE.md

 >You can upload/attach any images to this ticket.

-#### Providing your stravistix synced athlete history can be usefull to solve the problem
+#### Providing your stravistix synced athlete activities can be usefull to solve the problem

-> To export you history click on "sync button" (top right and corner), then "Backup history".
+> To export your activities click on "sync button" (top right and corner), then "Backup activities".
 You can zip the file and upload it here.